 1. Make the Navigation Easy to Use

-Navigation is the most important, highly utilized element of any website.
-It is the main way users get around while browsing your site so why not treat it with a little respect?
-You can do is give it a sense of intuitiveness, making it simple to use.
-There is nothing worse than having a cluttered navigation menu that makes it challenging for your visitors to browse your website.
-For a rule of thumb, the user should be able to access any information with only 3 clicks or less, starting from the homepage.
+Navigation is the most important, most utilized element of any website.
+It is the main way users get around while browsing your site and one of the key elements of a good design.
+When laying it out, keep in mind ways to give it a sense of intuitiveness which will make it simple to use — a cluttered navigation menu makes it challenging for visitors to browse your site.
+A good rule of thumb is that the user should be able to access any information with three clicks or less, starting from the homepage.

-Sitemaps, or the page structure of a website, is the roadmap to every website design.
+Sitemaps, or the page structure of a website, are the roadmap to every website design.
 The important thing about sitemaps is that it forces the designer to strip away the design mindset and fully focus on the content.
-Making the user flow of content intuitive and fluid makes it easier when building the site while giving the visitor less of a headache browsing the site.
-Never skip steps in the planning stages of the website because ultimately an efficient foundation equals greater end-user satisfaction.
+Making the user flow of content intuitive and fluid makes it easier when building the site and makes it easier for the visitor to use it.
+Never skip steps in the planning stages of the website — an efficient foundation equals greater end-user satisfaction.

 Typography is paramount in the overall process of building a website.
-Font choice is just as important as a design element as illustrations or textures.
+Font choice is just as important of a design element as illustrations or textures.
 However, avoid the temptation of overusing fonts.
-Use a maximum of three typefaces with different weights giving structure and cohesion to the site’s overall look and feel.
+Use a maximum of three typefaces with different weights to give structure and cohesion to the site’s overall look and feel.

-Another way to give your site some substantial visual prowess is through user interactions.
-Nowadays it would not hurt to give a little pizazz to the website by adding a clever animation here and there.
+Another way to give your site some considerable visual prowess is through user interactions.
+With the capabilities of dynamic websites, it’s easier than ever to give a little pizazz to any page by adding clever animation here and there.
 It helps create a memorable, responsive and interactive user experience.